boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 `https://<api-gateway-id>.execute-api.us-east-1.amazonaws.com/production/readmodels/PostReadModel/95ddb544-4a60-439f-a0e4-c57e806f2f6e`

 ## 8. Removing stack

-If you want to un-deploy your backend, just execute the following command:
+Now, let's undeploy our backend. **Remember that it costs you money to have it on idle**.

+To do so, execute the following command from the root of your project, in a terminal.

 `boost nuke -e production`